-Your investment decisions are not dictated by the market's mood swings but by your own research and understanding.
+Your investment decisions aren't dictated by the market's mood swings but by deductive logic.

-In general, when times are bad, people freak out and are driven by emotion and sell all their investments in the stock market or in bonds.
+In general, when times are bad, people freak out and start selling their investments.

-If you're a value investor, bad news on how the market is doing, doesn’t impact you and neither does good news.
-You're basically an emotionally intelligent investor because you make financial decisions when calm.
+If you're a value investor, bad news on how the market is doing doesn’t impact you and neither does good news.

 3. Research, research and understand what you invest in

-Value investors like Warren Buffett, spend months just researching a company and an industry before making an investment decision.
+Value investors like Warren Buffett, spend months researching a company and industry before making an investment decision.

 When the Internet bubble happened and everyone was investing in every dot com company because it was new and hot, Warren Buffett wasn't interested - he invested in Coca Cola and Unilever and said they were entering the new millennium with these products because he couldn't understand the business model.

-(I have been reading Warren Buffett's newsletters since I was 18 when I decided to study finance and economics).
+(I have been reading Warren Buffett's newsletters since I decided to study finance and economics at 18).

-Everyone said he'd lost his touch and when the bubble burst, many people lost their money.
+Everyone said he'd lost his touch but when the bubble burst, those people lost their money.

-He then invested in Amazon and IBM, because their business models were simple and easy to understand.
+He waited for the bubble to burst and then invested in Amazon and IBM, because their business models were simple and easy to understand.

-Value investors, invest in the things they understand and that make sense to them.
+Value investors, invest in things they understand and that make sense to them.

 They believe in simple and easy to understand business models.

-4. They focus on companies that are more concerned with profitability than share price
+4. focus on companies that are more concerned with profitability than share price

 We live in a world where managers are rewarded, not for being profitable, but for increasing the share price.